jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

    - Note: the graph traversal is inherently loop-free (*another win for the GraphDB!*).
 If you increase the previous query to a max of 10 or 12 hops it should return the same number of results as the 1..8 query because there are no more loop-free paths.

 ### K Shortest Paths
-This type of query finds the first k paths in order of length (or weight) between two given documents, startVertex and targetVertex in your graph.
+This type of query finds the first **k** paths in order of length (or weight) between two given documents - the startVertex and targetVertex in your graph.

 ArangoDB reference [LINK](https://www.arangodb.com/docs/stable/aql/graphs-kshortest-paths.html)

 #### A Data sovereignty query

-1. We'll use the K Shortest Paths query method to find one or more suitable paths from Amsterdam to Rome that avoids France:
+1. We'll use the *`K Shortest Paths`* query method to find one or more suitable paths from Amsterdam to Rome that avoids France:

- - Full path data:
+ - First a query for full path data:
     ```
     for p in outbound k_shortest_paths  'unicast_prefix_v4/10.101.2.0_24_10.0.0.1' to 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology options {uniqueVertices: "path"} filter p.edges[*].country_codes !like "%FRA%" return distinct p
     ```
-  The resulting graph shows our two paths that avoid going through France (xrd06 in Paris)
+  The resulting graph shows our two paths that avoid going through France *(xrd06 in Paris)*
   <img src="images/data-sovereignty-query.png" width="600">

- - The same query but with filtered output:
+ - We can run the same query but with filtered output:
     ```
     for p in outbound k_shortest_paths 'unicast_prefix_v4/10.101.2.0_24_10.0.0.1' to 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology filter p.edges[*].country_codes !like "%FRA%" return distinct { path: p.vertices[*].name,
         sid: p.vertices[*].sids[*].srv6_sid, countries_traversed: p.edges[*].country_codes[*], latency: sum(p.edges[*].latency), percent_util_out: avg(p.edges[*].percent_util_out)}
     ```

-   - The results in the query response should not traverse any links containing the FRA country code
+   - The results in the query response should not traverse any links containing the *`FRA`* country code

    - Optional: feel free to run queries to `avoid` other countries as well.
 Just replace *`FRA`* in the query string with any of these country codes:  *`GBR`*, *`DEU`*, *`BRU`*, *`POL`*, *`TUR`*, *`UKR`*, *`MDA`*, *`BGR`*, *`AUT`*, *`HUN`*, *`SRB`*.
 You'll notice interesting results on some queries where the *xrd05 - xrd04* link traverses many countries.